legitnubed/Button-Sim-Reanimated/README.md

 A Button Simulator Game.
 <br/>
 <br>
-THIS IS JUST A CONCEPT.
-I haven't learned how to code yet lmao
+<h1>THIS IS JUST A CONCEPT.
+I haven't learned how to code the actual system yet lmao<h1/>
 <br/>
 <br>
 <button type="button">$10 = x1</button>